ForceGT/Tata-Sky-IPTV/README.md

 # Playing in Android TV

-+ You can use Kodi with the PVR Simple IPTV Plugin.
++ You can use Kodi with the PVR Simple IPTV Plugin [doesn't work yet].
 The generated m3u file already is in the standard format that can be read by the plugin
 + You can use Tivimate app to play the m3u playlist too

 # Playing in Android